What to do if…

 Important note

-This guide provides general information, not legal advice.
-If the letter mentions court action, an injunction, or a short deadline, treat it as urgent and seek qualified UK employment law advice.
+This guide provides general information only.
+It is not legal, financial, therapeutic, or professional advice.
+If the letter mentions court action, an injunction, undertakings, or a short deadline, treat it as urgent and seek qualified UK employment law advice.

 Additional Resources